-If you're working from home, you'll likely go to the clients' home or office to work.
-You'll need to have tools required to diagnose system issues as well as to open a computer to fix or replace a hard-drive or other internal device.
+If you're running your business from home, you'll likely go to the clients' home or office to make repairs.
+You'll need to have tools required to diagnose system issues as well as to open a computer to fix or replace a hard drive or other internal device.

-If you're a savvy Internet user and understand marketing, especially Internet marketing, there is a growing market for your help.
-Many businesses of all sizes, but especially small and single-owner businesses, need help with SEO, PPC, website promotion and social networking.
+If you're a savvy internet user and understand marketing, especially internet marketing, then this type of business could be for you.
+Many organizations of all sizes, but especially small and single-owner businesses, need help with SEO, PPC, website promotion, and social networking.